irfnhm/irfnhm.github.io/mycv.md

 **Google - 02/2018**

-*    Google India Udacity Developer Scholarship Recipient for Android Developer Nanodegree
+*    Google India Udacity Developer Scholarship Recipient for Android Developer Nanodegree.

-## Conferences
+# Conferences

 *    Spoke on “Neuroscience Approach in Artificial Intelligence” at Conference on Software Engineering and Data Sciences, 06/2018